Reasons to go

 Our favourite kayak trips

-Kayaking in Patagonia - your questions answered
+Kayaking in Patagonia FAQs

-Kayaking is popular with visitors to Patagonia of all ages.
 Although no experience is needed, you must be in reasonably good physical condition and obviously being able to swim is essential!
 Most operators run trips of groups of up to 12 people: you should expect people of different ages, nationalities and fitness levels.

 If you are an experienced kayaker then please let us know and we'll hook you up with some of the more advanced expeditions.

-Accommodation varies from trip to trip dependent on the remoteness of the area you're exploring.
+Accommodation varies from trip to trip depending on the remoteness of the area you're exploring.
 There are few hotels outside of the towns!
 Many trips make use of Refugios (mountain lodges where you'll often share a room with a few others), and there are lots of camping options from eco camps and formal campsites to good old wilderness camping by the side of the river.
 A couple of kayaking trips include nights sleeping on a boat.

 It is easy to get to the main airports and towns which serve each of the areas.
 From there you will need to get a bus to the parks but this is something the operator can advise you on.
 Bear in mind that you may need to add a day at the beginning and end of your itinerary to factor in flights.